Wildland Fire Research: Tools and Technology Development

 - Evaluations are being conducted using photochemical models of fire plume chemistry related to ozone and fine particulate matter.

 - Research is ongoing to better understand the optical properties of the chemical components of smoke to allow for better representation of plume chemistry evolution.
-A variety of projects as part of the STAR grant on Particulate Matter and Related Pollutants in a Changing World is supporting this research and will help toward providing better information about optical properties of particles for models.
+A variety of projects as part of the STAR grant on Particulate Matter and Related Pollutants in a Changing World is supporting this research and will help provide better information about the optical properties of particles for models.

 - New approaches are being developed and evaluated to differentiate wild and prescribed fire impacts on air quality and populations using a photochemical grid model.